Baseline Confirm: Where Observation Becomes Trust

 Short summary and main-page excerpt copy

-Short summary: Baseline Scan is the deliberate trust action that promotes reviewed scan evidence into the reference state used by AuditWalk to evaluate future change.
+Short summary: Baseline Confirm is the deliberate trust action that promotes reviewed scan evidence into the reference state used by AuditWalk to evaluate future change.

 Homepage excerpt:

-"Baseline Scan is where observed evidence becomes trusted reference.
+"Baseline Confirm is where observed evidence becomes trusted reference.

 AuditWalk does not auto-trust scans; it requires explicit operator promotion